sbsanjaybharti/ghibli_api/README.md

 #### Description:
 1. Memcache server used to store cache.
 2. If cache does not exist then it will create the cache and serve the data
-3. If cache exist then check if cache is not older than one min then get the data from cache and serve the data
+3. If cache exist then check if cache is not older than one min, then get the data from cache and serve the data
 4. If cache exist but older than one minute then compare the data and check new release on ghibhi and if we find any new release then append the data in existing cache and serve the data

 ### Requirement: